guillaumeast/libstrui/README.md

 ```

 > **Note:** `libunistring` is only required at *link* time when you compile the optional `.cpp` tests.
-> The header does `#ifdef` guards so you can keep your project header‑only if you already link `libunistring` elsewhere.
+> The header does `#ifdef` guards so you can keep your project header‑only if you already link `libunistring`.

 ---